Skip to main content

 Now, on booting, the node can detect all the disks that were previously assigned to it and can boot up as expected.

-When the cluster nodes you are replacing use root volume encryption, ONTAP software is unable to read the volume information from the disks.
+When the cluster nodes you are replacing use root volume encryption, ONTAP is unable to read the volume information from the disks.
 Restore the keys for the root volume:

 1. Return to the special boot menu: